College Admissions Guide: How to Apply to College

 If you are planning to submit test scores, take a look at the test score range for a typical successful applicant at the school.
 Although many of these schools are now test optional, College Scorecard still has the data from previous years.

-Keep in mind, most colleges will list the SAT and ACT scores for the middle 50% of admitted students.
-This means that 25% of students had higher scores and and 25% lower.
-In this old example below, John Hopkins University lists the test scores of admitted students that fell in the middle 50th percentile for the Class of 2023 — SAT 1480-1559 and ACT 33-35.
+Remember, most colleges will provide the SAT and ACT scores for the middle 50% of admitted students.
+This means that 25% of students had higher scores and 25% had lower scores.
+For example, Vanderbilt University listed the test scores of admitted students in the middle 50th percentile for the Class of 2028 as SAT (Reading & Writing) 750-800, SAT (Math) 780-800, and ACT 34-36.

 How do I apply to college?